Andrew Hanna

 Conclusion

 An effective hiring and placement strategy focuses on potential, adaptability, and long-term growth.
 By ensuring the right people are in the right roles, companies boost engagement and productivity.
+Ultimately, the goal isn’t just filling roles, it’s shaping journeys.
+When people grow inside your organisation, so does your organisation.

 In the next blog, we’ll explore the company’s role in creating a positive and supportive work environment.